-Start by activating the Node Tool and selecting a feature by clicking on it.
+Start by activating the ^{Node Tool} and selecting a feature by clicking on it.
 Red boxes will appear at each vertex of this feature.

 - Selecting vertices: You can select vertices by clicking on them one at a time, by clicking on an edge to select the vertices at both ends, or by clicking and dragging a rectangle around some vertices.
 When a vertex is selected its color changes to blue.
 To add more vertices to the current selection, hold down the Ctrl key while clicking.
 Hold down Ctrl or Shift when clicking to toggle the selection state of vertices (vertices that are currently unselected will be selected as usual, but also vertices that are already selected will become unselected). - Adding vertices: To add a vertex simply double click near an edge and a new vertex will appear on the edge near to the cursor.
 Note that the vertex will appear on the edge, not at the cursor position, therefore it has to be moved if necessary. - Deleting vertices: After selecting vertices for deletion, click the Delete key.
-Note that you cannot use the Node Tool to delete a complete feature; QGIS will ensure it retains the minimum number of vertices for the feature type you are working on.
-To delete a complete feature use the Delete Selected tool. - Moving vertices: Select all the vertices you want to move.
-Click on a selected vertex or edge and drag in the direction you wish to move.
-All the selected vertices will move together.
-If snapping is enabled, the whole selection can jump to the nearest vertex or line.
+Note that you cannot use the the feature type you are working on.
+To delete a complete feature use the O Delete Selected tool.